jac459/metadriver/TUTORIALS.md

 }
 ```
 A Directory is basically a button calling a list.
 In this case, we will have one buttton: "Programs".
-Then we have feeders.
-A feeder basically feeds the list with data.
-In the feeder we decide what to feed and how to display (listitem and title for example).
-Finally we also have a special feeder for action to be done.
-Multiple feeders allow navigating among feeders, for example as you see in the volumio demo. (it's frankly quite a nightmare to code but hey!, in the meta it is done for you :-).
+Then we have Feeders.
+A Feeder basically feeds the list with data.
+In the Feeder we decide what to feed and how to display (listitem and title for example).
+Finally we also have a special Feeder for action to be done.
+Multiple feeders allow navigating among feeders, for example as you see in the volumio demo (it's frankly quite a nightmare to code but hey!, in the meta it is done for you :-).
-In this example we have 2 feeders, one to display the program, another to perform an action.
+In this example we have 2 Feeders, one to display the program, another to perform an action.
-The first feeder (called 'programs' also) triggers a command returning a gigantic JSON (cut here in order to save place)
+The first Feeder (called 'programs' also) triggers a command returning a gigantic JSON (cut here in order to save place)
 ```
 {